jeremy-morren/CsvSerializer/README.md

 # CsvSerializer
-This class Serializes and Deserializes Csv Files to Enumerable objects
+This class Serializes and Deserializes Csv Files to Enumerable objects.
+The project is available from Nuget as "Jeremy.Morren.CsvSerializer".

+If you do install the above package or clone the above repo, please do not hesitate to contact me at jeremy.morren@outlook.com.
+I would love to know why you are using it and what features should be added in future.

 For now, only primitive types are supported.
 Getting started is as simple as: